wavefrontHQ/docs/pages/doc/delta_counters.md

 ### Other Examples

-Delta Functions are also useful in some other situations:
+Delta counters are also useful in some other situations:

 * Suppose your environment has several application execution environments, each with a Telegraf instance, behind a load balancer.
 For that case, you want to combine the metrics coming from one environment with the metrics from another environment.
-* Before delta counters, it was not possible to have two instances of the Wavefront proxy behind a load balancer.
+* Before delta counters, it was not possible to have two instances of the Wavefront proxy behind a load balancer for [Log Data Metrics Integration](https://docs.wavefront.com/integrations_log_data.html).
 Wavefront can now support this use case with delta counters.
-* Using the delta counters, you can aggregate counters across multiple apps.
-Wavefront switched from raw counters to delta counters in the logs-to-metrics integration and those delta counters are now available in Wavefront.

 ## How to Set Up Delta Counters